Executive Assistant Resume Example

 You want to highlight real results from your work.
 Employers love seeing numbers, so mention things like "managed 50+ client emails daily" or "cut scheduling errors by 30%."

-I always include examples of how I support executives and teams.
+I always include examples of how I support executives and teams, and I make sure my application includes a cover letter to highlight my fit.
 If you streamline processes, show how many hours you save or costs you reduce.
 This makes your impact clear.

 Don’t just list tasks-describe how you add value.
 If you handle multiple projects, say so.
 Companies look for virtual assistants who keep things running smoothly and communicate well.